-- When we ask effective questions we will be able to... - Make determinations with the best information available. - Appropriately assign educational sanctions for students found responsible for violation(s) of community standards - Want to practice more? - To practice asking effective questions, talk with people! - Asking friends, family, community members, co-workers, etc. questions about their experiences and activities is a great way to practice developing effective questions and to use your active listening skills.
+- When we ask effective questions we will be able to... - Make determinations with the best information available. - Appropriately assign educational sanctions if a student is found responsible for violation(s) of community standards - Want to practice more? - To practice asking effective questions, talk with people! - Asking friends, family, community members, co-workers, etc. questions about their experiences and activities is a great way to practice developing effective questions and to use your active listening skills.
 This Ph